patchydev/patchydev/README.md

 # About Me
 My name is Isabelle, you can also call me Izzy or Isa.

-I'm a 17 transfem programmer.
+I'm a 17 year old transfem programmer.

 I'm currently working on Theo, a chess engine built in Rust.